CS-4641-Team-12/Project/README.md

 ![Image of result comparisons](/images/resultConparisons2.png)

 Ridge regression was the best for this dataset out of linear regression, lasso regression, elastic net regression, and itself with an RMSE value of 1.267450 and a r^2 value of 0.354726.
-While this may be the optimal model for the regressions, it is still not a strong correlation by any means as the r^2 value, at best can only indicate a weak correlation between the factors that we had used as predictors and the scores that were given on Metacritic by fans and critics.
+While this may be the optimal model for the regressions, it is still not a strong correlation by any means as the r^2 value, at best can only indicate a weak correlation between the factors that we had used as predictors and the global sales of the games.

 ## Citations